 I specialise in trauma.

 More specifically, I work with adults who have experienced relational trauma and childhood trauma.
-Trauma that stems from relationships are often complex and historical and even rooted in earlier experiences from childhood.
+Trauma that stems from relationships are often complex and historical, and even rooted in earlier experiences from childhood.

 I have worked with highly traumatised clients in many types of institutions including psychiatric hospitals and prisons.
 I have a lot of experience working with people who have been hurt by others, people who hurt themselves (e.g. substance abuse, self-harm), and people who hurt other people.

 However different they may be from one another, the one thing my clients continue to have in common with each other is that they have experienced some form of relational trauma.
-Usually, something significant has happened or not happened (often repeatedly) in their relationships and connection with others.
+Usually something significant has happened or not happened (often repeatedly) in their relationships and connection with others.

 People who have been deeply hurt by others are always looking for places to put their hurt – in themselves or in other people.
-My hope is to share with you my knowledge and experience so that you have a better understanding of trauma and how it can affect you and your relationships.
+My hope is to share with you my knowledge and experience so that you have a better understanding about trauma and how it can affect you and your relationships.

 5. Useful Information about Dramatherapy